jonmatthis/jonmatthis/docs/notes/2026-04-21-fmcf-bs-plans.md

 So the currently plan involves you paying FMC-F $100k/yr, which works out to ~$33k/quarter.
 The last pay period went through Q1, which ended at end of March 2026.

-Assuming that we're talking about LESS money and not NO money, I propse that you pay us at roughly the full rate for roughly Q2 (April, May, June), specifically scoped for what I consider to be the final outstanding tasks that I would really want to nail down cleanly before stepping away (and that I don't think Philip could properly execute on his own).
+Assuming that we're talking about LESS money and not NO money, I propose that you pay us at roughly the full rate for roughly Q2 (April, May, June), specifically scoped for what I consider to be the final outstanding tasks that I would really want to nail down cleanly before stepping away (and that I don't think Philip could properly execute on his own).
 The plan would be scoped to the tasks rather than the timeline, meaning that I will aiming to get it all down within Q2, but ultimately the work order is open until the tasks are complete.

 Specifically, those tasks are: